‘Greed and corruption’: Federal jury convicts veteran DEA agents in bribery conspiracy

 The attorneys valued advance notice of federal arrests as they courted deep-pocketed clients, usually with the aim of brokering a cooperation agreement with the government.
 Prosecutors told jurors the “crooked attorneys” had “paid handsomely for DEA secrets” but they have not explained why neither was indicted.

-Guerra and Macey have not responded to repeated requests for comment.
+Guerra and Macey have not respond to repeated requests for comment.
 Nor has the Florida Bar, which lists both attorneys as members in good standing.

 “This trial revealed the dark underbelly of the drug defense bar,” said Bonnie Klapper, a former federal prosecutor who now defends accused money launderers and drug traffickers.
 “If the evidence is as was presented during the trial, it is shocking that the attorneys themselves were not charged.”